World’s largest virtual agentic engineering & quality conference

 1Ad-hocNo formal test process.
 Testing is reactive, unplanned.
 Defects found by users in production.
 No documentation.Create a basic test plan.
 Start logging defects in a tracker (even a spreadsheet).
 Assign someone to own testing.

 3DefinedStandardized process across teams.
-Test management tool in use.
+Dedicated tool in use.
 Requirements traceability.
 Consistent reporting.Begin automation (start with regression).
 Implement CI/CD test integration.
 Track key metrics (pass rate, defect density).

 4MeasuredMetrics-driven decisions.
 Defect leakage tracked.
 Test coverage mapped to requirements.
-Automation covers regression.Optimize test suite for speed (parallel execution with HyperExecute).
+Automation covers regression.Cut suite runtime (parallel execution with HyperExecute).
 Risk-based test selection.
 Cross-browser/device testing.

 Most teams fall between Level 2 and Level 3.
 The jump from Level 3 to Level 4, where testing becomes truly metrics-driven, is where the biggest ROI improvements happen.
-Level 5 is where AI transforms testing from a cost center into a competitive advantage.
+At Level 5, AI generates and maintains cases, so QA capacity shifts from writing tests to reviewing risk.

 Conclusion